apl-ocean-engineering/lsd-slam-pangolin-gui/README.md

 # 3. Running

-Supports raw PNG images.
+Supports directories or sets of raw PNG images.
 For example, you can down any dataset from [here](http://vision.in.tum.de/lsdslam) in PNG format, and run like;

-./LSD -c ~/Mono_Logs/LSD_machine/cameraCalibration.cfg -f ~/Mono_Logs/LSD_machine/images/
+./LSD --calib ~/Mono_Logs/LSD_machine/cameraCalibration.cfg  ~/Mono_Logs/LSD_machine/images/

 # 4. License